 The CDC recommends being up to date with all your regular shots.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot

-They also suggest be vaccinated for hepatitis A and typhoid.
+They also suggest being vaccinated for hepatitis A and typhoid.
 There is also some advice about protection for hepatitis B, rabies and yellow fever – but this depends to some degree on where you are heading and what you are doing.
 Check the CDC site above for the latest.

 It’s generally advisable not to drink tap water anywhere in Ecuador.
 Bottled water is widely available, and some hotels and guesthouses catering to foreigners provide purified water (agua purificada) for guests wishing to fill their own bottles.